section-engineering-education/engineering-education/articles/wireless-mobile-networking/index.md

 6G's frequency band will be deployed on the terahertz spectrum.
 Terahertz waves are advantageous for transferring data, and can reach speeds up to 50GBps.

 This experimental satellite is thus designed to test terahertz wave technologies in orbit.
-6G is expected to hit the markets by 2030.
+Terahertz waves (or THz waves) can be  challenging to work with since no other networking generation has been deployed on the THz spectrum.
+Thus to achieve this it may need a new line-up of communication equipments, a stable networking infrastructure and a sustainable system to handle 6G connectivity.
+These waves may disperse and scatter during long range transmission.
+They can also be absorbed by clouds, fogs and it is difficult for them to penetrate through metal surfaces.
+The hardware required to cope up with these problems are not economical, so it may be an hinderance for 6G to be publicly available.
+It is expected to hit the markets by 2030.

 ### R&D at its best
 The pace at which technology is developing is mind blowing.
 Yesterday's innovations are already considered obsolete today.
 Just about 10 years ago, the first iPhone was introduced, and mobile networking was barely useable.